 Training Record Book for Ships’ Cooks

-• Edition : First • Publication Date : 01 May 2021
+• Edition : Third • Publication Date : 01 May 2021

 Food is crucial to maintaining the health and morale of crews.
 Without safe, nutritious and appealing food, seafarers would not be able to perform their duties effectively on board ship.
 The Training Record Book for Ships’ Cooks is the first global resource to help ships’ cooks demonstrate competency and record their training experience as they develop their careers.
 It is based on the International Labour Organization (ILO) Guidelines on the training of ships’ cooks, which implements the Maritime Labour Convention, 2006 (MLC) Regulation 3.2.